 It is often said that faith is the opposite of fear.
 Those who believe in God certainly have an extra resource to draw on when others are panicking.
 If you believe God cares for you and will turn every situation to your advantage you are ready to accept whatever happens and fear has little space to breathe.
 With this understanding let’s take a look at a famous story of fear and faith in Scripture.

 Jesus calms the Storm

 Jesus and his disciples were crossing the Sea of Galilee at night, when a sudden storm arose.
 The waves grew large and began flushing into the boat.
 The disciples were afraid, but Jesus was asleep.
 They woke him up and said ‘Don’t you care if we drown?’

 Not everyone will experience a storm on the open sea, but many of us have had storms in our marriages, our health, our work places and our countries.
-Recently in Kenya we have experienced a number of unsettling acts of terrorism, and sometimes we react just like the disciples; when things get a bit dark or confusing, we start to panic.
+Recently in Kenya we have experienced a number of unsettling acts of terrorism, and sometimes we react just like the disciples, when things get a bit dark or confusing and we start to panic.
 And while we are panicking we start to wonder where Jesus is.
-We call ‘Jesus!
+And we call ‘Jesus!
 Jesus!
 Where are you?
 Don’t you care?’
-We are in a state, but he is peaceful.
+We are in a state, but he is calm and at peace.

-If a few of the disciples had reacted more like Jesus the group would not have been so stirred up.
-They may have been concern, but not in total panic.
+Now, if a few of the disciples had reacted more like Jesus the group would have been calm.
+Perhaps they would have had some concern, but not total panic.